Iron Fist (character): 1990s and 2000s

-2000s

 Following a four-issue miniseries by writer Jay Faerber and penciller Jamal Igle, Iron Fist: Wolverine (November 2000 – February 2001), co-starring the X-Men character Wolverine and cover-billed as Iron Fist/Wolverine: The Return of K'un-Lun, came another solo miniseries, Iron Fist vol. 4 #1–6 (May–October 2004), by writer Jim Mullaney and penciller Kevin Lau.
 Subsequently, a new Iron Fist series premiered called The Immortal Iron Fist.
 The series was written jointly by Ed Brubaker and Matt Fraction from issues #1–14 (January 2007 – June 2008) with artists David Aja and Travel Foreman.
+Brubaker's writing was critically acclaimed.
 Fraction wrote issues #15 and 16 alone.
 From issue #17 (September 2008) to the series' cancellation at issue #27 (August 2009), the series was written by Duane Swierczynski and largely drawn by a returning Travel Foreman.
+The Immortal Iron Fist series introduced the idea that there was a lineage of Iron Fist characters preceding Rand, and chronicled some of their stories, such as the pirate queen Wu Ao-Shi in issue #7 (August 2007) and Bei Bang-Wen, who fought the British in the Second Opium War, in issue #15 (July 2008).

-2010s
+2010s and 2020s

 Iron Fist appeared as a regular character throughout the 2010–2013 New Avengers series, from issue #1 (August 2010) through its final issue, #34 (January 2013).
 In 2014, Iron Fist was given new life and set to star in a new 12-issue comic book series written and drawn by Kaare Andrews titled Iron Fist: The Living Weapon as part of the All-New Marvel NOW! event.
+A new volume of Power Man and Iron Fist began publication in 2016 as part of the All-New, All-Different Marvel branding, written by David F. Walker and illustrated by Sanford Greene.
+Brian Michael Bendis wrote The Defenders with artist David Marquez in 2017, placing Iron Fist in a team alongside Luke Cage, Jessica Jones, and Daredevil to coincide with the television adaptations of these characters.